Cricket in Japan

 - Japan U19 Cricket League

-The Under 19 League is made up of five teams based in a variety of locations around the country.
+The Under 19 League is made up of six teams based in a variety of locations around the country.
 Matches are organised throughout the summer to provide as many playing opportunities as possible.

 - Japan U15 Cricket League

-The Under 15 League has steadily grown to the point where 2016 will feature 11 teams competing throughout the season and the top four qualifying for a finals weekend to be played in Sano.
+The Under 15 League has steadily grown to the point where in 2020 there will be 10 teams competing throughout the season and the top four qualifying for a finals weekend to be played in Sano.

 Japan have both Men’s and Women’s National teams who compete every year in various tournaments against other international or touring sides.